Leumars-o/polling-system/README.md

 1. Deploy the contract to the Stacks blockchain.
 2. To vote for Biden, call `add-poll-biden()` and send 10 STX.
 3. To vote for Trump, call `add-poll-trump()` and send 10 STX.
+4. Each address can only vote once.
+Attempting to vote again will result in an error.
-4. The contract owner can check the total vote count by calling `get-poll-count()`.
+5. The contract owner can check the total vote count by calling `get-poll-count()`.
-5. Anyone can check individual candidate vote counts using `get-poll-biden()` and `get-poll-trump()`.
+6. Anyone can check individual candidate vote counts using `get-poll-biden()` and `get-poll-trump()`.

 ## Security Considerations

 - Only the contract owner can retrieve the total vote count.
 - Each vote requires exactly 10 STX to be sent to the contract.
-- The contract does not implement any measures to prevent multiple votes from the same address.
+- Each address can only vote once, preventing multiple votes from the same address

 ## Future Improvements

-1. Implement a mechanism to prevent multiple votes from the same address.
+1. Implement a mechanism to allow vote changes within a certain timeframe.
 2. Add a function to withdraw STX from the contract (accessible only by the owner).
 3. Implement a time-bound voting period.
 4. Add more candidates or make the candidate list dynamic.